- To institute an independent judiciary that upholds equal justice and the Rule of Law.

 6. Hon.
 Justice E.J.
 Igoniwari

-With a total of about three hundred and fourty-one (341) members of staff comprising legal and non legal officers, the Bayelsa State Judiciary is fully set out in the dispensation of Justice in a fair and timely manner devoid of fear or favour to the citizenry.
-The number of staff, however, was quite inadequate especially in the administrative section where the Chief Judge had to engage contract officers to provide the needed leverage.
+With a total of about three hundred and forty-one (341) members of staff comprising legal and non legal officers, the Bayelsa State Judiciary is fully set out in the dispensation of Justice in a fair and timely manner devoid of fear or favour to the citizenry.
+The number of staff, however, was quite inadequate especially in the administrative sector where the Chief Judge had to engage contract officers to provide the needed leverage.

 Other departments, however, were not short in supply of capable hands to man the various sections of the Judiciary.

-The Bayelsa State Judiciary had, at its inception; three (3) Judicial Divisions which were Brass, Sagbama and Yenagoa Judicial Divisions as well as five (5) Magisterial District inherited from the Old Rivers State Judiciary.
-The Customary courts were situated at Akassa, Brass, Ekowe, Kaiama, Sagbama, Ekeremor, Oloibiri and Onopa.
+The Bayelsa State Judiciary had, at its inception; three (3) Judicial Divisions, which were Brass, Sagbama and Yenagoa Judicial Divisions as well as five (5) Magisterial District inherited from the Old Rivers State Judiciary.
+The Customary Courts were situated at Akassa, Brass, Ekowe, Kaiama, Sagbama, Ekeremor, Oloibiri and Onopa.

 The Bayelsa State Judiciary showed flashes of greatness when within three (3) years of its creation, it appointed two (2) female Magistrates who were in the Old Rivers State and the Chief Registrar as High Court Judges.
-These appointment came as a result of the versatility of the individuals in question and the vacuum created by the elevation of a Justice to the Court of Appeal and the retirement of another.
+These appointments came as a result of the versatility of the individuals in question and the vacuum created by the elevation of a Judge to the Court of Appeal and the retirement of another.